MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 Evaluation of a [{ThemeResource} markup extension](/windows/uwp/xaml-platform/themeresource-markup-extension) occurs when the app loads and subsequently each time the theme changes at runtime.
 This is typically the result of the user changing their device settings or from a programmatic change within the app that alters its current theme.

 In contrast, a [{StaticResource} markup extension](/windows/uwp/xaml-platform/staticresource-markup-extension) is evaluated only when the XAML is first loaded by the app.
 It does not update.
-It’s similar to a find and replace in your XAML with the actual runtime value at app launch.
+It's similar to a find and replace in your XAML with the actual runtime value at app launch.

 ## Theme resources in the resource dictionary structure